Systemhaus-Westfalia/adempiere-shw/README.md

     api "<custom-group>:<custom-library>:<custom-version>"
 ```

-All added libraries will be part of complete lib named `org.shw.adempiere-shw.shw_libs`
+All added libraries will be part of complete lib named `com.shw.adempiere-shw.shw_libs`